Star Wars: Rogue One

 Zootopia?
 Big Hero 6?
 Frozen?
 All great, and proof that Disney's in-house animation efforts can hang with what Pixar's putting out these days.
 That's why we can't wait to see what Disney is cooking up with Moana, which hopefully continues the studio's impressive streak.

-The teaser doesn't get too deep into storytelling, but it oozes the immense charm of Dwayne "The Rock" Johnson and teases us with one of the songs contributed by Hamilton creator Lin-Manuel Miranda.
+From what we've seen so far, the film oozes the immense charm of Dwayne "The Rock" Johnson and is sure to be elevated by songs contributed by Hamilton creator Lin-Manuel Miranda.
 We have to believe this one could really be something special for all viewers, not just tykes.

 Rogue One: A Star Wars Story (16 December)